What to Expect and How to Plan

 -We have a hot tub, yoga studio and a massage therapist (at an additional cost).
 Cross-country skiing and phat tire/snow bikes are available for you at any time.
-Wi-Fi/internet, mobile phone service and satellite television are included at no extra cost.
+Wi-Fi/internet, mobile phone service and satellite t.v. are included.

 -Hard soled shoes and ski boots are not worn in the lodge.
 We provide Crocs for you, or feel free to bring your own slippers.